New York City Schools with Project Management Degree Programs

 The master's degree program in management is offered through the Department of Technology Management and Innovation within the Polytechnic Institute.
 Students in this department also have the opportunity to pursue research endeavors in areas that include communicative practices, managing emerging technologies and knowledge management.

-This 36-credit master's degree program is designed for current managers.
-Core courses in the program cover such topics as marketing, organizational behavior, technology strategy and economics.
-Students will also complete 15 credit hours in their concentration area and a capstone project course.
+This 36-credit master's degree program is designed for college graduates and professionals.
+Core courses in the program cover such topics as organizational behavior, global innovation and economics.
+Students will also complete 12 credit hours in their concentration area, of which project management is an option, and a capstone project course.